mirseo/JSilicon/README.md

 You can create something like this even with a low-spec computer or on a device that lags and crashes when you open just one or two browser tabs.
 Do not give up.
 Just as I managed to build this chip, you can achieve it too.

 Copyright 2025.
 JunHyeok Seo (mirseo).
 All rights reserved.

+## Status Update
+- **2025-10-7** : GDSII layout completed.
+Design verified and ready for fabrication.
+- **2025-10-9 ~ Present** : Preparing for TinyTapeout tape-out submission.

+The JSilicon v0.2 is now approaching its final milestone.

+**Final Call**
+Ladies and gentlemen, JSilicon v0.2 is preparing to land at the actual chip manufacturing facility.
+Please stand by for tape-out.

 ## Language
 - [English](./README.md)